merlinepedra/swiss-cyber-defence/HackingLab/Portswigger Mystery lab challenge/Portswigger Mystery lab challenge.md

 `'<iframe src="javascript:alert('hacked')"></iframe>`

-## DOM XSS in jQuery anchor href attribute sink using location.search source
+## Lab: DOM XSS in jQuery anchor href attribute sink using location.search source

 > This lab contains a DOM-based cross-site scripting vulnerability in the submit feedback page.
 It uses the jQuery library's $ selector function to find an anchor element, and changes its href attribute using data from location.search.
 >